 "I know a lot of doctors thought I was overreacting and I'd be teased in school for going home early and constantly having sick days.
-It's often dismissed as nothing but the pain is unbearable – as out all the other symptoms that come with one: nausea, vomiting and blurred vision."
+It's often dismissed as nothing but the pain is unbearable — as are all the other symptoms that come with one: nausea, vomiting and blurred vision."

 Women are three times more likely to have migraine attacks than men, largely due to fluctuations in hormones, and many can develop them in their teenage years as Sara has.
 "I'm not sure what caused mine, I'm an anxious person and prone to stress so I'm sure that doesn't help."

 Migraine is the most common neurological condition in the world, affecting about 12–15% of people.
 It is three times more common in women than it is in men and is usually inherited.
 It is a very individual condition.
 Some people experience only one or two attacks per year while others suffer on a weekly basis.
 An attack can last from 4 to 72 hours, according to Teva Ireland.
 There are approximately 600,000 to 700,000 people in the Republic of Ireland with this condition.